vladovichsvetlana/dicebreaker/README.md

 Testing

 One of the obstacles during the game development was getting the ASCII design dice face.
 The images were not coming up getting broken on the lines.
+I had to get some help with it from my mentor.

 Technologies Used